 Releasing a debut has always been a gesture of blind ambition, but few artists have done it with as much confidence as Odunsi.
 The track rollout for his new project ‘rare’, started with the release of “Alte Cruise”, embellished with the urban lifestyle and distinctively retro-inspired aesthetic.
-Despite releasing Afropop records like “Desire”, with the same mid-tempo drums as any Wizkid song, he’s often labelled as an outsider in the music industry.
+Despite releasing Afropop records like “Desire”, with the same mid-tempo drums as any pop song playing on radio, he’s often labelled as an outsider in the music industry.
 And though Afropop is in such a good place that Davido’s “Fall” was the most Shazamed song in New York at some point last week, Odunsi’s album, ‘rare.’ takes on the brave task of reshaping Afropop zeitgeist with a new face.

 He could never have attempted this if he didn’t already have a decent amount of influence across West Africa and beyond with collaborations and production credits.
 But for his own album debut, he reaches even higher up the celebrity chain, leveraging on a guest list that boasts of features from Runtown, Davido, Nasty C, Amaa Rae, Tay Iwar and international pop stars like Hamzaa and Deundita, among others.
 Davido assisted “divine”, the album’s official lead single, offered further hint to the nostalgic direction of the album, in line with the King Sunny Ade Easter eggs on Odunsi’s Instagram.